Operators In Python

 Introduction to Python Operators

-Python operators are symbols that performs operations on values and variables.
-Python operators allow you to manipulate data, execute calculations, and perform essential programming tasks efficiently
+Python operators are special symbols that perform operations on values and variables.
+Python operators allow you to manipulate data, execute calculations, and perform essential programming tasks efficiently.

 Types of Operators